 After sunrise and a few quick photos, we started the descent, in daylight this time.

-While we had great weather during our climb to that point, the skies decided to open and unleash a steady flow of torrential rain for most of the way down, turning the rocky paths into miniature waterfalls and makeshift rivers.
+While we had great weather during our climb up until that point, the skies decided to open and unleash a steady flow of torrential rain for most of the way down, turning the rocky paths into miniature waterfalls and makeshift rivers.

 The rain was so heavy that we don't have any photos as we are sure our cameras would not have survived.
 Bring sealable bags for camera gear to prevent damage in the event of heavy downpours.
-We had waterproof pants and jackets as well as covers over our backpacks which luckily Hai had the foresight of cutting from our main packs before the climb.
+We had waterproof pants and jackets as well as rain covers over our backpacks which luckily my husband Hai had the foresight of cutting from our main packs before the climb.

 When we saw the waterfall that we remember clearly from the beginning of the climb (an actual waterfall, not one that had formed on the way down), we knew that the finishing line was just around the corner.
 As we came up the last stretch, we grabbed hands and ran up those last steps towards the “You are successful climbers” sign.